Final report for WPDP19-12

 Address the economic, logistical, and other barriers to grower adoption of soil health practices through quantifying the economic and environmental benefits on farmland where growers have adopted soil health practices.

-American Farmland Trust conducted interviews and performed assessments of the economic and environmental benefits of adopting soil health management practices on three farms: 1) Eco Terreno Wines; 2) Trio C Vineyard; and 3) Gemperle Farms.
+American Farmland Trust conducted interviews and performed assessments of the economic and environmental benefits of adopting soil health management practices on five farms in critically significant agricultural regions across three Western states: 1) Eco Terreno Wines; 2) Trio C Vineyard; 3) Gemperle Farms; 4) Jackson Family Wines; and 5) Hedges Family Estate

 Eco Terreno Wines in Sonoma County, California, transitioned from utilizing conventional farming methods to adopting healthy soils practices, including cover cropping, compost application, biodynamic preparations, vermicompost tea, and reduced tillage.
 Eco Terreno Wines also stopped using synthetic fertilizer as a result of being able to replace it with compost and additionally stopped using insecticides and herbicides, partially as a result of increasing beneficial insects on the land through cover cropping in combination with use of biodynamic and organic methods.
 Eco Terreno Wines provided quantitative data related to their production costs and inputs for soil, pest, and weed management.
 AFT staff, utilizing NRCS Level III T-Charts and AFT’s Economic Calculator and Partial Budget Analysis, determined an economic benefit derived from Eco Terreno Wines’ adoption of healthy soils practices, improvement in soil health, reduction of chemical, fertilizer, and elimination of tillage.